GENERISIS

 I

-alternately contemplating the vast (and rather dirty) Atlantic and dipping into
+contemplating the vast (and rather dirty) Atlantic and dipping into the

-countenance.
-Finally, of course, he shaved it all off - which rather enhanced
+course, he shaved it all off - which rather enhanced his appearance...

-his appearance... although, in a recent photograph provided me by a friend in
+although, in a recent photograph provided me by a friend in London, our Beast

-of Revelations, he rode proudly in those days... and upon horses of many
+a creature of Revelations, he rode proudly in those days... and upon horses of

-colors... a few lines of doggerel composed, after Melisande, go:
+many colors... a few lines of doggerel composed, after Melisande,

 "The